A 23-day transpacific journey

 Caribbean cruise port

-International cruises, such as the transatlantic ones we have taken, require a bit more preparation and thought.
-Passports, of course, are necessary, as well as travel insurance, climate-appropriate clothing, and longer-term preparations for our home and pets—a bit of work.
+International cruises, such as the transatlantic ones we have taken, require more preparation and thought.
+Passports, of course, are necessary, as are travel insurance, climate-appropriate clothing, and longer-term preparations for our home and pets—a bit of work.

 a 23-day transpacific journey